soumya997/yolov5-custom-dataloader/README.md

 # yolov5-custom-dataloader

+This is a solution for the assignment.
+There are 3 versions of the solution.
+V3 is the final solution.
+I gradually built up from V1 to V3. you can checkout all versions, or only V3.

 ### Files to Check:
 - **V1:** The code for this is provided in the `CustomLoadImagesAndLabels` class at `yolov5/utils/custom_dataloaders.py` file and demonstrated at `yolov5/custom_dataloader_w_labels.ipynb` file.